mpmccode/mpmc_testing/README.md

 # MPMC Tests
 This repository contains the tests, test inputs, and test runner (`test.py`) for [MPMC](https://github.com/mpmccode/mpmc).

-The only dependency is Python 3, and, of course, MPMC itself.
+The only dependencies are Python 3, and, of course, MPMC itself.
 ### How to write tests
 Each test needs three files: